Updated March 30, 2026

 Salt

-So if you’re wondering - what can dogs not eat amongst our human foods, foods packed with salt like chips and coated peanuts should be avoided.
+So if you’re wondering - what can dogs not eat amongst our human foods, foods packed with salt like potato chips and salted peanuts should be avoided.

 Ice cream